MatSim91/Milestone-Project-3-Equations-and-Math/README.md

     4. As a returning user I can search for my favorite scientists using the search bar.

 -   ### Frequent Visitor Goals
-    1. As a return user I can either login to my registered account without needing to register again.
+    1. As a return user I can either log in to my registered account without needing to register again.
     2. As a return user I can check the Add page to add more scientists to the database.
     3. As a return user I can check each scientist information with more details and then edit the scientists and update their information.
     4. As a return user I can search for a particular scientist and edit that particular scientist and update his information.

 ## Additional Testing

-    - All the testing was done via the app deployed to Heroku (on compendium-of-scientists.herokuapp.com/home)
+    All testing was done via the app deployed to Heroku (on compendium-of-scientists.herokuapp.com/home)

 -   ### Testing base template (base.html):

     1. When clicking on the Navbar options the correct page link should work.

-    2. Tested the mobile sidebar and tested the different pages links.
+    2. Tested the mobile sidebar and tested the different page links.

     3. Tested the Flash messages to make sure they were working when the user Log In and displays the "Welcome, user" message.

     4. Tested all the Links on the navbar to make sure they are working fine and are being opened in a new tab.

 -   ### Testing Homepage :
-    1. Checking the overall responsivness of the page on different emulated devices and different browsers already specified under the Testing category.
+    1. Checking the overall responsiveness of the page on different emulated devices and different browsers already specified under the Testing category.

-    2. When User is Logged In: Checked the "More Details" button under each one of the three "Famous Scientists" section to make sure the detailed page opens for the correct scientst.
+    2. When User is Logged In: Checked the "More Details" button under each one of the three "Famous Scientists" sections to make sure the detailed page opens for the correct scientist.
         1. When User is Logged Out: Tested to make sure this option is hidden.

     3. Tested the "Recent Additions" section to make sure the loop is working and displaying the latest six scientists added to the database.